 Icon Purpose Q UPDES Sec.
-4.2.3.8 UPDES Icon: Indicates a correlation between the topic being discussed and the section of the DEQ Small MS4 General UPDES Permit requirements being called out.
-This callout is for the reviewer to easily identify what part of the permit requirements are being addressed.
-For example, section 4.2.3.8 of the permit requirements stipulates that "Permittees shall promote or provide services for the collection of household hazardous waste."
-When this symbol and callout appear in Section 7, this requirement is being addressed.
+4.2.3.8 Section Icon: Indicates when information might overlap with another section.
+This icon appears at the start of each section ranging from Section 5 to Section 10.
 Contact Icon: Indicates when contact information is being provided.
-This contact information is generally for responsible parties and site locations, but will also include websites where additional information can be found. i Additional Information Icon: Indicates additional information for the topic being discussed.
+This contact information is generally for responsible parties and site locations, but will also include websites where additional information can be found. (i) Additional Information Icon: Indicates additional information for the topic being discussed.
 The additional information will generally appear in the document margin of the same page as the symbol.
 It will always be located in the same section.
-Additional information will consist of relevant facts, definitions, water quality tips, and a variety of other related data. △↑ Legal Icon: Indicates when an ordinance or other legal control mechanism is being discussed.
+Additional information will consist of relevant facts, definitions, water quality tips, and a variety of other related data.
+Legal Icon: Indicates when an ordinance or other legal control mechanism is being discussed.
 Additional information regarding the control mechanism is provided in the document margin.